tag1consulting/goose/README.md

  - ignore load test checksum: `GooseDefault::NoHashCheck`
  - enable Worker mode: `GooseDefault::Worker`

 For example, without any run-time options the following load test would automatically run against `local.dev`, logging metrics to `goose-metrics.log` and debug to `goose-debug.log`.
 It will automatically launch 20 users in 4 seconds, and run the load test for 15 minutes.
-Metrics will only be displayed when the load test completes, and will include additional status code metrics.
+Metrics will be displayed every minute during the test and will include additional status code metrics.
 The order the defaults are set is not important.

 ```
     GooseAttack::initialize()?